Building & Compliance

-Building Committee
+Compliance Committee

-For New Construction: WATER HOOK-UP DETAILS AND FEES NOT INCLUDED IN APPLICATION.
+For New Construction: WATER HOOK-UP DETAILS AND FEES ARE NOT INCLUDED IN APPLICATION.
 Further information on water hook-up can be obtained by contacting Allison Smith of the Waterville Estates District Water Department: [email protected] (603) 726-3082

 The Restrictions, Easements and Covenants (REC’s) prohibit exposed exterior fuel tanks.
 The Building Committee is responsible for determining whether the fuel tank is in compliance with the REC’s.
+If you have any questions, please drop a note to the [email protected].

-Below are acceptable fuel tank screenings:
+Examples of acceptable fuel tank screenings

 The Building Committee is primarily concerned with preserving property values through upholding uniform standards of construction and aesthetics: